ibm-cloud-docs/billing-usage/paygo_committed_use.md

 If you haven’t created an account, you can register for {{site.data.keyword.cloud_notm}} by completing the following steps:

 1. Consult with an [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} representative. {{site.data.keyword.Bluemix_notm}} Sales will direct you to the [registration page](https://cloud.ibm.com/registration/sales).
 1. Enter the required information.
-Make sure you provide your name, email, and account ID to the sales representative you are working with.
+After registration is complete, provide your name, email, and the account ID to the sales representative you are working with.
 1. Your account is activated upon order processing.
-After the account is activated, you can start leveraging the benefits of our Pay as you go with Committed Use billing model.
+After the account is activated, you can start leveraging the benefits of our Enterprise Savings Plan billing model.

 ## Signing up for a commitment
 {: #sign-up-commit}

-To leverage the {{site.data.keyword.cloud_notm}} Pay as you go with Committed Use billing model, you must work with [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} to sign up for this billing model.
+To use the {{site.data.keyword.cloud_notm}} Enterprise Savings Plan billing model, you must have a Subscription account.
+After you have the correct account, work with [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud?contactmodule){: external} to sign up for this billing model.
 The sales team creates a commitment quote based on the spending amount for a certain period of time that you want to commit to.

 After you accept the commitment quote, you receive an additional email to confirm that your payment information is processed and that the commitment is added to your account.